 How He Seeks Us

 Repeatedly in the Bible, we see men and women of God drawn into a deeper relationship with God through adversity.
-There’s no doubt that all the circumstances in the long delay of the birth of Isaac and then the experience of taking his only son up the mountain too offer as a sacrifice brought Abraham into a much deeper relationship with God.
-The psalms are replete with expressions of the ever-deepening knowledge of God as the psalmist seek Him in times of adversity.
+There’s no doubt that all the circumstances in the long delay of the birth of Isaac and then the experience of taking his only son up to the mountain to offer as a sacrifice brought Abraham into a much deeper relationship with God.
+The psalms are replete with expressions of ever-deepening knowledge of God as the psalmists seek Him in times of adversity, for example Psalm 23, 42, 61, 62.

-There is no question that adversity is difficult.
-It usually takes us by surprise and seems to strike where we’re most vulnerable.it often appears completely senseless and irrational; but to God, none of it is either senseless or irrational.
-He has a purpose in every pain He allows in our lives.
-We can be sure that in some way He I tends it for our profit and His glory.
+There’s no question that adversity is difficult.
+It usually takes us by surprise and seems to strike where we’re most vulnerable.
+It often appears completely senseless and irrational; but to God, none of it is either senseless or irrational.
+He has a purpose in every pain He brings or allows in our lives.
+We can be sure that in some way He intends it for our profit and His glory.

 Dr. John Thompson